 As we mentioned earlier, insulin resistance is when your body can’t properly process glucose.
 Your muscles, fat, and liver don’t use the glucose for energy like they’re supposed to.
 Instead, your pancreas works overtime to make more insulin to help the body break down the glucose.
 In turn, this makes your blood sugar shoot up.

-So, it’s not uncommon for a woman with PCOS to experience persistent peaks and valleys in her blood sugar.
+So, it’s not uncommon for a woman with PCOS to experience persistent peaks and valleys in her blood sugar levels.
 The highs cause anger and sadness, while the lows cause anxiousness and nervousness.
 Beyond that, insulin resistance causes other hormonal imbalances that jerk our emotions around like a ragdoll.
 Cutting sugar to a minimum will help keep your body from spinning into this cycle of overworking and overproducing.

 Minimize drinking caffeine.